Game Management Unit 12B

 Remember that hunting with the aid of a vehicle is prohibited.
 This includes chasing, pursuing, or herding antelope with any type of vehicle.
 Shooting from a vehicle and from the roadway is also prohibited.
 Traveling off established roads is prohibited throughout House Rock Valley on BLM and Wilderness land.

-Overview: Desert bighorn sheep were eliminated from Unit 12B in the early 1900's probably due to diseases they received from interacting with domestic sheep.
-Large numbers of domestic sheep grazed on the Paria Plateau, Vermilion Cliffs, and Paria Canyon until the 1960's when the Bureau of Land Management converted all grazing permits to cattle only.
+Overview: Desert bighorn sheep were eliminated from Unit 12B in the early 1900’s probably due to diseases they received from interacting with domestic sheep.
+Large numbers of domestic sheep grazed on the Paria Plateau, Vermilion Cliffs, and Paria Canyon until the 1960’s when the Bureau of Land Management converted all grazing permits to cattle only.
 A total of 52 desert bighorn sheep were transplanted in the Paria Canyon-Vermillion Cliffs area in 1984 and 1985 from unit 15B near Lake Mead.
-The population grew to about 160 bighorns within the first 8 years but began to slowly decline in the mid-90s.
-The current population estimate is around 100 bighorn sheep.
+The population grew to about 160 bighorns within the first 8 years.
+The current population estimate is around 250 bighorn sheep.
 The average Boone and Crockett score for the last 5 years has been in the mid-150s.